JorjaFox/website/content/_posts-old-blog/2013-12-10-schedule-change-merry-christmas-with-risky-business-class.md

 ---
 id: 9527
-title: 'Schedule Change: Merry Christmas with &#8220;Risky Business Class&#8221;'
+title: 'Schedule Change: Merry Christmas with "Risky Business Class"'
 date: '2013-12-10T14:34:32-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Instead of a little subtle mention of GSR, how about a big ''ol episode for Sara and her ex?
 Yikes!
 Merry Christmas?'